Translation Guide for the Python Packaging Guide#

 1. Build the translations of the guide with same parameters that will be used during the release:

-nox -s build-translations-test
+nox -s build-all-languages-test

 1. Make sure there are no warnings or errors in the output.
 If there are, you will need to fix them before submitting the PR.